bwRavencl/ControllerBuddy-DCS-Integration/README.md

    dofile(lfs.writedir()..[[Scripts\ControllerBuddy-DCS-Integration\ControllerBuddy.lua]])
    ```
    If a file named `Export.lua` already exists, simply append the above line to the end of the file.
 4. Create a new environment variable named `CONTROLLER_BUDDY_EXECUTABLE` pointing to the `ControllerBuddy.exe` executable in your ControllerBuddy installation folder.
+   (This step can be skipped on Linux.)
-5. Create a second environment variable named `CONTROLLER_BUDDY_PROFILES_DIR` pointing to a folder containing your ControllerBuddy profiles.
+5. Create a second environment variable named `CONTROLLER_BUDDY_PROFILES_DIR` pointing to the folder containing your ControllerBuddy profiles.
-6. In order for ControllerBuddy to be able to match between a DCS aircraft and a profile, the profile filename must follow the following scheme: `DCS_$DCS_INTERNAL_AIRCRAFT_NAME.json` (e.g. `DCS_FA-18C_hornet.json`)
+6. Profile filenames must use the following format: `DCS_<DCS_INTERNAL_AIRCRAFT_NAME>.json` (for example: `DCS_FA-18C_hornet.json`).

-Please refer to the [author's profile repository](https://github.com/bwRavencl/ControllerBuddy-Profiles) for a complete set of correctly named ControllerBuddy profiles for DCS.
+For a complete set of ControllerBuddy profiles for DCS, check out the official [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) repository.

 ## ⚖️ License